mapcontrib/mapcontrib/README.md

 MongoDB is rather slow to create the database files the first time...
 The Node.js container will surely break.
 Just wait a few seconds and rerun the up command.

+#### Initial data

 Then, you will have to initialize the database, in antoher terminal simply run:

     $ docker-compose run node npm run init

 ### Manual

-You must have a MongoDB server running on localhost.
+#### Configuration

+You can create your own configuration file by picking some sections from the `config/default.yml` file.

+For example, MapContrib uses MongoDB to store data.
+By default, it will try to connect to a localhost running MongoDB.
+If you want to use a MongoDB server on another host/port/whatever, create a `config/local.yml` file by picking the mongodb section of the `config/default.yml` file and adapt the configuration.

+#### Initial data

 To initialize the database the first time, run:

     $ npm run init

+#### Launch

 To launch the Node.js based server.